ehulders/Meraki-Ansible-Deployment/readme.md

 ```

 In this scenario we're also outlining the IP addressing and subnets through an accompanying YAML file.
 As can be seen below, these override the VLANs for the network which the original template defines.
+Please note, if you do not have the correct number of subjects and the names aren't correct for your corresponding template this is likely to fail
 ```
 ---
  subnet-1: